Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 EPA Fish Oil

-Pure high-dose EPA is one of the most evidence-backed supplements for cardiovascular risk, but the benefit is specific to statin-treated patients with elevated triglycerides, not the general population.
+High-dose EPA (the omega-3 fat eicosapentaenoic acid) is one of the most evidence-backed supplements for cardiovascular risk - but the benefit is specific to statin-treated patients with elevated triglycerides, not the general population.

 - Evidence